Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Low-rank approximation with constraints

-The QTT approximation produced by \textsc{ttsvd} contains negative entries, and Fig.~\ref{fig:mixture_negative} demonstrates that they appear as intervals rather than separate points.
-In Fig.~\ref{fig:mixture_negative}, we compare the initial QTT approximation with the results of running 10 iterations of \textsc{ap-ttsvd}, \textsc{rp-ttsvd} and $\textsc{sp}(1/2)$-\textsc{ttsvd}.
-We see that even few iterations allow the methods to significantly reduce the \textit{number} of negative elements in the tensor until only a handful of individual points is left.
-If we iterate further, the remaining entries decay at a linear rate, and the first 50 iterations are responsible for the most rapid decrease of their Frobenius norm (see Fig.~\ref{fig:mixture_convergence}).
-The approximation errors obtained with \textsc{ap-ttsvd}, \textsc{rp-ttsvd} and $\textsc{sp}(1/2)$-\textsc{ttsvd} increase \begin{itemize} \item $1.08$, $1.09$, $2.68$ times after 10 iterations and \item $1.09$, $1.09$, $2.68$ times after 1000 iterations, respectively. \end{itemize} Examples with another alternating-projection scheme, which converges in \textit{one} iteration, can be found in Appendix \ref{appendix:nn_tests}.
+The QTT approximation produced by \textsc{ttsvd} contains negative entries, and Fig.~\ref{fig:mixture_negative} shows that they appear as intervals rather than separate points.
+In Fig.~\ref{fig:mixture_negative}, we compare the initial QTT approximation with the 10th iterations of \textsc{ap-ttsvd}, \textsc{rp-ttsvd}, and $\textsc{sp}(\tfrac{1}{2})$-\textsc{ttsvd}: even after a small number of iterations, the number of negative elements is significantly reduced until only a handful of individual points is left.
+With further iterations, the remaining entries decay at a linear rate, and the first 50 iterations are responsible for the most rapid decrease of their Frobenius norm (see Fig.~\ref{fig:mixture_convergence}).
+The approximation errors obtained with \textsc{ap-ttsvd}, \textsc{rp-ttsvd}, and $\textsc{sp}(\tfrac{1}{2})$-\textsc{ttsvd} increase by a factor of $1.08$, $1.09$, $2.68$ after 10 iterations and by a factor of $1.09$, $1.09$, $2.68$ after 1000 iterations, respectively.
+See also the supplementary material.